ibm-cloud-docs/codeengine/troubleshoot-build.md

 1. The build is not registered correctly and a secret does not exist.
 You receive a similar error message: `The Build is not registered correctly, build: <BUILD_NAME>, registered status: False, reason: secret <SECRET_NAME> does not exist.`

-2. The build is not registered correctly and a `clusterBuildStrategy` does not exist.
-You  receive a similar error message: `The Build is not registered correctly, build: <BUILD_NAME>, registered status: False, reason: clusterBuildStrategy kaniko-xsmall does not exist.`

-3. The Git source step fails.
+2. The Git source step fails.
 You receive a similar error message: `"step-git-source-source-hnv7s" exited with code 1 (image: "icr.io/obs/codeengine/tekton-pipeline/git-init-4874978a9786b6625dd8b6ef2a21aa70@sha256:2d9b1e88d586b7230bc0e4d9dca12045d2159571fc242e26d57a82af22e7b0ae"); for logs run: kubectl -n <PROJECT_NAMESPACE> logs <BUILDRUN_NAME>-865rg-pod-m5lrs -c step-git-source-source-hnv7s.`

-4. The ephemeral storage limit is reached.
+3. The ephemeral storage limit is reached.
 You receive a similar error message: `Pod ephemeral local storage usage exceeds the total limit of containers 1Gi.`

-5. The memory limit is reached.
+4. The memory limit is reached.
 The error message that you receive includes `Status reason: OOMKilled`.

-6. The build and push step fails.
+5. The build and push step fails.
 You receive a similar error message: `Status reason: "step-build-and-push" exited with code 1 (image: "icr.io/obs/codeengine/kaniko/executor@sha256:d60705cb55460f32cee586570d7b14a0e8a5f23030a0532230aaf707ad05cecd"); for logs run: kubectl -n <PROJECT_NAMESPACE> logs <BUILDRUN_NAME>-dgk78-pod-4hs6r -c step-build-and-push.`

 {: tsResolve}
 Try one of these solutions.